-2. In an electric mixer or in a large bowl, mixing by hand, add the pumpkin, honey, applesauce and oil.
+2. In an electric mixer or in a large bowl mixing by hand, add pumpkin, honey, applesauce, and oil.

-3. Stir in the egg whites, eggs and vanilla.
+3. Stir in egg whites, eggs, and vanilla.
 Mix well.

-4. Add wheat bran, oats, pumpkin pie spice, baking soda, salt and mix until combined.
-Stir in the cranberries or raisins and mix until blended.
+4. Add wheat bran, oats, pumpkin pie spice, baking soda, salt, and mix until combined.
+Stir in cranberries or raisins and mix until blended.

 5. Fill each muffin cup just about to the top.
-Bake until a toothpick inserted comes our clean, about 30-35 minutes.
+Bake until a toothpick inserted comes out clean, about 30-35 minutes.

-6. Let cool for 10 minutes and carefully loosen them using a spoon or dull knife before removing each muffin.
+6. Let cool for 10 minutes.
+Carefully loosen each using a spoon or dull knife before removing muffins from pan.

 Pumpkin is a great source of beta-carotene.
 It also contains a hefty amount of fiber and a good amount of vitamin C and iron.

 Rolled oats are very good for you.
-There is 25 years of clinical proof to show the soluble fiber in rolled oats can help lower cholesterol, which has wonderful benefits for the heart.
+There are 25 years of clinical proof to show the soluble fiber in rolled oats can help lower cholesterol, which has wonderful benefits for the heart.